 Both providers also offer Internet plans for your cell phone.

 Local Providers: Most places will also have a local internet provider.
 Here in Tena we have SalvaSelva.net.
-A year and a half ago we were told they were the best available.
+Years ago we were told they were the best available.
 Sadly because of where we live, we couldn't get service from them (too much interference between us and their antenna).
 And now we've heard more and more complaints.
-The band width they have seems to be overloaded and has caused the speed to slow considerably.
+The bandwidth they have seems to be overloaded and has caused the speed to slow considerably.

 Check out local providers in your area.
 And if you do go with one it's a good idea to check the speed of your Internet to see if it's up to par with what you were promised.